quarkslab/numbat/README.md

 ## Introduction

-The goal of this project is to use sourcetrail software to map firmwares, this could be an extension to the existing project [pyrrha](https://gitlab.qb/firmware-re/cartography/pyrrha).

-The goal of this tool will be to list all the relation between binaries (much like pyrrha) but with more information.
-In particular, we would be able to get the disassembly / decompiled code of all the binaries and display them in sourcetrail UI.

-## Generals Ideas

-The following tasks need to be done:

- - Providing a better SDK than the already existing one to be able to manipulate underlying sqlite3 database with less constraints.
+The goal of this project is to provide a new API to Sourcetrail software.
+Sourcetrail is a archived project so the API is no longer maintain.
+Our goal is to provide a better SDK than the already existing one to manipulate the underlying sqlite3 database with less constraints.
+On top of that, we are planning to add new features such finding an element in the database.

- - Provide information about decompiled code and assembly (maybe using Ghidra or IDA API)
- - Instead of displaying link from one function to a binary (what pyrrha is currently doing) we would display relation with the functions within the binaries.
-For example, the function ``printf`` inside ``ls`` will have a reference to the function ``memset`` of the binary ``libc.6.so``
+Numbat will be used in the already existing project [pyrrha](https://gitlab.qb/firmware-re/cartography/pyrrha).

-Here is an overview of sourcetrail databases, the main component is the element table which is used by almost all the other elements for simple cross referencing between tables.
+Here is an overview of Sourcetrail database, the main component is the element table which is used by almost all the other elements for simple cross referencing between tables.

 ![Sourcetrail Database](https://gitlab.qb/sbabigeon/numbat/-/raw/main/sourcetrail_db.png)

-## TODO
+## Difference with SourcetrailDB

-The first thing to do is to define an API for the user, then actually implement the API, then try the API on simple use case.
+For now the only difference in term of behavior, is that we don't allow duplicate in the Node table, which means that is not possible to add, for example, two classes with the same prefix, name and postfix.